-In this article, part of our accounting tutorial series, we review the journal entry required when an insurance premium is paid in advance.
+This article, part of our accounting tutorial series, reviews the journal entry required when an insurance premium is paid in advance.
 We have a quick look at prepayments and the difference between cash and accrual accounting systems.
 We even have a quick look at conceptual frameworks – which might be a first for some of you.

 If you don’t have time for the background, the quick answer is credit insurance expense and debit prepaid insurance.
 For more details, please read on.

 What Are Expenses Paid in Advance?

 A balance day adjustment is required when an entity has paid for goods and services, like insurance, in advance.
 But they have yet consumed the economic benefits from that payment at the balance date.
 This is fancy accounting speak for when you have paid for something you have yet used; this might be an asset rather than an expense at the balance date.

 Why an asset?
 Because under our conceptual accounting frameworks, what an asset is is very important to readers of financial statements.
 For example, under para.
 4.3 of the International Financial Reporting Standards (IFRS) Conceptual Framework, an asset is “… a present economic resource controlled by the entity due to past events”.
 And para 4.3 goes onto defining an economic resource as “… a right that has the potential to produce economic benefits”.

 So back to insurance paid in advance.
 We treat the part that has yet to be “consumed” as an asset in the accounts of an entity.
 Because the entity is still entitled to receive those economic benefits, insurance cover has arisen because it has been paid for already – this is a current asset in the entity’s accounts.

 We go into balance day adjustments in much greater detail in our accounting tutorial series here.

 Cash Accounting and Balance Day Adjustments